-- o Practicum I (EDUC 265 or EDUC 270): The first field experience is an in-depth observation and analysis of the school classroom.
+- o Practicum One-Week (EDUC 270): The first field experience is an in-depth observation and analysis of the school classroom.
 The teacher candidate is placed in a public school setting for at least 30 hours.
 The university supervisor is assigned to observe and provide feedback.
-It is recommended that the teacher candidate complete Practicum I after her/his first year of enrollment.
-Since Practicum I is not required for all program areas, the teacher candidate must consult with her/his advisor before submitting an application. - o Practicum II (EDUC 370 or SPED 327): The second field experience continues to be one of observation and analysis of the public school classroom for at least 90 hours.
+It is recommended that the teacher candidate complete Practicum One-Week after her/his first year of enrollment.
+Since Practicum One-Week is not required for all program areas, the teacher candidate must consult with her/his advisor before submitting an application. - o Practicum Three-Weeks (EDUC 370 or SPED 327): The second field experience continues to be one of observation and analysis of the public school classroom for at least 90 hours.
 In addition, the teacher candidate plans and teaches at least one lesson.
 The university supervisor observes and provides feedback.
-In order to complete Practicum II, the teacher candidate must be admitted to the Teacher Preparation Program by the applicable deadlines (posted on the OPS website). - o The teacher candidate must notify the OPS on the application if assigned to a school where s/he attended as a student or where an immediate family member attends or is employed.
-Failure to notify the OPS of such conflict may result in a cancellation of the Practicum placement and/or receiving a grade of incomplete. - o Teacher candidates interested in completing Practicum I or II must attend one of the Orientation sessions offered annually that are specific to the upcoming Practicum placements.
+In order to complete Practicum Three-Weeks, the teacher candidate must be admitted to the Teacher Preparation Program by the applicable deadlines (posted on the OPS website). - o The teacher candidate must notify the OPS on the application if assigned to a school where s/he attended as a student or where an immediate family member attends or is employed.
+Failure to notify the OPS of such conflict may result in a cancellation of the Practicum placement and/or receiving a grade of incomplete. - o Teacher candidates interested in completing Practicum One-Week or Three-Weeks must attend one of the Orientation sessions offered annually that are specific to the upcoming Practicum placements.
 These sessions will vary by date and time, but are listed on the OPS website.
 Practicum students must also attend a mandatory meeting with their respective university supervisor before contacting their cooperating teacher.
 The date, time, and location for this meeting will be posted on the OPS website and announced by email to Practicum students.